matthieubulte/matthieubulte.github.io/_posts/2015-08-02-event-handling.markdown

 #### Wrap-up

-We had a look at two approaches to solving the same problem, each of them are to be used in different situations and have their advantages and drawbacks, one more focus on simplicity the other on modularity.
+We had a look at two approaches to solving the same problem, each of them is to be used in different situations and each has its advantages and drawbacks.
+One focuses more on simplicity, the other on modularity.
 It was for me a good exercise in the design of the solutions and the writing this article that I hope you found interesting!